mwheymans/psfmi/README.md

 version](https://img.shields.io/badge/R%3E%3D-4.0.0-6666ff.svg)](https://cran.r-project.org/)

-The package provides functions to apply pooling, backward and forward selection of logistic and Cox regression prediction models in multiply imputed data sets using Rubin’s Rules (RR), the D1, D2, D3 and the median p-values method.
+The package provides functions to apply pooling, backward and forward selection of linear, logistic and Cox regression prediction models in multiply imputed data sets using Rubin’s Rules (RR), the D1, D2, D3 and the median p-values method.
 The model can contain continuous, dichotomous, categorical and restricted cubic spline predictors and interaction terms between all these type of predictors.

 Validation of the prediction models can be performed with cross-validation or bootstrapping in multiply imputed data sets and